Needlepointers.com Logo

 Trim the next corner and side of the quilt as described in the previous steps.
 The photo below shows trimming the third corner.Square up a Quilt Trim Corner 5

-Finish squaring up the quilt by trimming the fourth corner and side of the quilt.
+Finish squaring up the quilt by trimming the fourth corner and side.

-Don’t worry too much about the quilt being “exactly” square.
-Squaring up the quilt is mostly to trim the batting and backing even with the quilt top and to provide a straight edge to attach the binding.
+Don't worry too much about the quilt being "exactly" square.
+Squaring up the quilt mostly trims the batting and backing, even with the quilt top, and provides a consistently straight edge to attach the binding.

-The quilt will look beautiful as long as it’s mostly square!Square up a Quilt Finished
+The quilt will look beautiful as long as it's primarily square!Square up a Quilt Finished

 Adding a Binding

-After you have finished trimming your quilt, it's time to add a quilt binding.
-We have several quilt binding tutorials including a couple of no hand sewing methods.
+After trimming your quilt, the next step is adding quilt binding.
+We have several quilt binding tutorials, including a couple of no-hand sewing methods.

-• Quick Quilt Binding - This is another no-hand sewing required quilt binding method.
-It's a little bit quicker than the Flange binding because it uses only one fabric.
+• Quick Quilt Binding - This is another method of no-hand sewing quilt binding.
+It's slightly quicker than the Flange binding because it uses only one fabric.

-• Traditional Quilt Binding - This is the familiar quilt binding method where the binding is sewn to the front of the quilt and then wrapped to the back and hand-stitched down.
+• Traditional Quilt Binding—This is the familiar quilt binding method, where the binding is sewn to the front of the quilt, wrapped to the back, and hand-stitched down.

-Use our binding calculator to figure out the number of strips to cut for creating the binding for this quilt.
+Use our binding calculator to determine the number of strips you need to cut to create the binding for your quilt.

 How to square a Large Quilt before binding or adding borders

-Some extra tips on squaring a quilt top or quilt that is a larger size.
+Here are some extra tips for squaring a quilt top or larger quilt.
 The example below is a full or queen-sized quilt top.
 This quilt top is made up of many different-sized strips sewn together.

-As you can see from the photos, the edge is very uneven after sewing all of the strips together.
+As you can see from the photos, the edge is very uneven after sewing the strips together.
 Before adding the border to this quilt, I squared up the two uneven edges.

-Squaring up a large quilt is done in the same way as this quilt top.
+Squaring up a big quilt is done in the same way as this quilt top.
 You would be squaring up all four sides as needed.Square up a Quilt Rulers for Wider Quilt

-Using a similar method as described in this tutorial, the large square ruler was laid in the corner.
-For this quilt, I also placed the long ruler across to figure out how much would need to be cut off to align all of the strips.Square up a Quilt Rulers for Wider Quilt 2
+Using a similar method to that described in this tutorial, the large square ruler was laid in the corner.
+For this quilt, I also placed the long ruler across to determine how much would need to be cut off to align all of the strips.Square up a Quilt Rulers for Wider Quilt 2

 The corner and the side along the ruler were trimmed.
 Continue by cutting the opposite corner and side as described earlier.

 Don't forget to overlap your ruler with the previously cut edge by at least 4" - 5" on each cut.
-Line up the cut edge with the side of the ruler and this will help keep the ruler going straight.
+Line up the cut edge with the side of the ruler, which will help keep the ruler going straight.

-Should I square up my quilt before adding borders?
+Should I square up my quilt before adding quilt borders?

 This will depend on your quilt and how uneven the sides of the quilt top are after sewing together the blocks.

-For the quilt shown above with the long strips, the top and bottom edges were very uneven.
-I would not be able to sew the border onto this quilt without squaring up the edges.
+The top and bottom edges of the quilt shown above with the long strips were very uneven.
+I could not sew the border onto this quilt without squaring up the edges.

-We hope you enjoyed learning how to square up a quilt with this tutorial.
-To find the other tutorials in this Learn to Quilt series, look below.
+We hope you enjoyed this tutorial on squaring up a quilt.
+The other tutorials in this Learn to Quilt series are below.

 QUESTIONS?